Allextone/vrealsoft-test-task/README.md

 ## Running the app locally

-If you want to up project locally, you should to choouse `for localhost` params in .env
+If you want to up project locally, you should to choose `for localhost` params in .env

 ```bash
 # watch mode